HydroModPy/HydroModPy/docs/source/theory/streams_and_seepage/downslope-distance-calibration.rst

 logged with a warning below 0.90.
 A run declaring no network there measures nothing.
 A calibration declaring a network output recomputes the same ratio on the solver mesh and publishes it per trial as ``alpha_obs_closure``.

+Burning and flooding are two different repairs, and neither replaces the other.
+Burning fixes the registration between two datasets, once, on the routing raster; the flood described above fixes the surface itself, on the mesh graph, at every trial.
+A network burned into a routing raster still descends into the pits the mesh grows when it reads that raster back, and a flooded mesh still measures a dataset disagreement if the linework was never in the talwegs to begin with.

 References
 ----------